Summit Series: Organization

 In the early 1970s, the idea of meetings between the national teams of the USSR and Canada began to be actively discussed again.
 Its main initiator was the Сhairman of the State Committee for Physical Culture and Sports of the USSR, Sergei Pavlov.
 The Canadian embassy in Moscow learned of the Soviets' interest in a series initially through reading an article in the Soviet Izvestia newspaper in the winter of 1971–1972.
 Diplomat Gary Smith, responsible for sport and cultural exchanges with the Soviet Union, read In December 1971 that the Soviets were looking for a new challenge in ice hockey.
 Smith met with Izvestia sports editor Boris Fedosov initially, then followed up with a meeting with Soviet hockey boss Andrei Starovoytov and other Soviet officials in January.
 The Soviets divulged that they were ready to play in a series between its national team and Canadian professionals.
 After the meetings, Canadian ambassador Robert Ford passed the matter to Ottawa to negotiate a series and Hockey Canada was given the task to nail down the terms for a series.
 In March, Canada proposed a round-robin tournament including Sweden and Czechoslovakia in September, with a fallback proposal for bilateral games instead.
 The Soviets agreed in principle with the resumption of ice hockey contacts with Canada, depending on the final conditions to be negotiated in April.

 Negotiations for a series were finalized at Hotel International Prague in 1972.

 The negotiations for the series were finalized at the Hotel International Prague during the 1972 World Ice Hockey Championships in April 1972.
 A "Letter of Agreement" was agreed upon and was signed on April 18, 1972, by Joe Kryczka, the Canadian Amateur Hockey Association (CAHA) president, Starovoytov the Soviet Union Ice Hockey Federation general secretary, Bunny Ahearne the president of the IIHF, and former CAHA president Fred Page as the vice-president of the IIHF.

 The two sides agreed on the terms: four games in Canada in early September, and four games later in the month in the Soviet Union.
 Kryczka also announced that two games were to be held in Sweden before the Moscow segment of the series as part of a celebration of the fiftieth anniversary of ice hockey in Sweden.
-He also announced that Team Canada hoped to play a game or two in Czechoslovakia in return for previous visits by Czechoslovakian teams to Canada.
+He also announced that Team Canada hoped to play a game or two in Czechoslovakia in return for previous visits by Czechoslovak teams to Canada.
 NHL President Clarence Campbell issued a statement that the league fully supported the proposed series.